 You use your forearms dozens of times each day.
 In most cases, you do not even realize you use them.
 Think about it, every time you drive, grab a cup or bottle or even hug a loved one, you are using your forearms.
 Because they are so important, it is imperative to keep them as healthy as possible.
-Understanding the anatomy of this part of your body and exercises that will keep your forearms and wrists strong as the first step in ensuring that your forearms are always there to get you through the day.
-We'll also show how to increase muscle in the forearms so you can look like a real life popeye!
+In this article we will show you the best forearm exercises!
+Understanding the anatomy of this part of your body and exercises that will keep your forearms and wrists strong is the first step in ensuring that your forearms are always there to get you through the day.
+We'll also show how to increase muscle in the wrists so you can look like a real life popeye!

 The forearm anatomy is comprised of muscles, bones, other tissues, nerves and blood vessels.
 Understanding the forearm anatomy is the first step in ensuring that you are properly working the forearm muscles to improve strength and the overall health of your forearm bones.
 There are two primary forearm bones to know about and these include the